KIDNEY DISEASE

 Nephroblastoma: The common childhood cancer of the kidney -- Wilms tumor.

 Nephrocalcinosis: Calcification of the basement membranes of the tubules in the medullae.
 It has nothing to do with calcium stones.
 A little calcification here is common, especially in older people.
-Extensive calcification suggests hypercalcemia ("metastatic calcification").
+Extensive calcification suggests hypercalcemia and/or hyperphosphatemia ("metastatic calcification").

 Nephrolithiasis: Stones (calculi) in the pelvis of a kidney